Five Star (film)

-Five Star is a 2002 Indian Tamil-language coming-of-age film directed by Susi Ganesan in his debut, and produced by Madras Talkies.
-The film stars newcomers Prasanna, Kanika, Krishna, Sandhya, Mangai, and Karthik.
-The film was later remade in Telugu as Lifestyle (2009).
+Five Star is a 2002 Indian Tamil-language coming-of-age film written and directed by Susi Ganesan in his debut, and produced by Madras Talkies.
+The film stars newcomers Prasanna, Kaniha, Krishnakumar Ramakumar, Sandhya, Mangai, and Karthik.
+The film had an ad campaign for 5 Star, which was seen during the interval and end credits.
+The film was later remade in Telugu as Lifestyle (2009) with a different climax, which had a similar campaign with Lifestyle.

 Plot

-The story focuses on five friends, Prabhu, Elango, Sundar, Indra, and Priya, at the Madras Institute of Technology, who want to remain friends throughout their lifespan and hope to join the same company after graduation.
+The story focuses on five friends - Prabhu, Elango, Sundar, Indra, and Priya - at the Madras Institute of Technology, who want to remain friends throughout their lifespan and hope to join the same company after graduation.

-During a vacation, Elango goes home, where he is forced to marry his old-fashioned cousin, Eshwari, by his tough disciplinarian father.
-Once back in college, he hides the fact about his marriage from his friends, but later the marriage becomes public when relatives of Eshwari come to visit Elango.
+During a vacation, Elango goes home, where his tough, disciplinarian father forces him to marry his old-fashioned cousin, Eshwari.
+Once back in college, he hides his marriage from his friends, but it later becomes public when Eshwari's relatives come to visit Elango.
 While their dream to work together becomes true, Elango alone gets a transfer to Bombay.
-The friends fight but later reunite.
+The friends fight, but later reunite.

-Before Elango goes to Bombay, the friends force him to visit his wife and put him on a train.
-But Elango manages to get off the train, and from there, he loses touch with his friends and family in the village.
+Before Elango goes to Bombay, the friends force him to visit his wife and put him on a train, but he manages to get off it.
+From there, he loses touch with his friends and family in the village.

-The friends part, and six years later, Prabu and Sundar come back to join Priya and Indra in Chennai.
-On the train journey back, Prabu meets Elango's wife, Eshwari.
-Prabu falls in love with Eshwari without realising who she is.
-Eventually, he and his friends find out the truth about Eshwari, who is waiting with hopes of her husband returning.
-The four friends decided to help Eshwari find the whereabouts of Elango.
-One day, Prabu finds out that Elango might be in Switzerland.
-Prabu decides to go to Switzerland.
-Later, he finds Elango, but to his shock, Elango has a child and is married to a Swiss woman.
+The friends part, and six years later, Prabhu and Sundar come back to join Priya and Indra in Chennai.
+On the train journey back, Prabhu meets Elango's wife, Eshwari.
+He falls in love with her without realising who she is.
+Eventually, he and his friends realize the truth about Eshwari, who is hoping for her husband's return.
+The four friends decide to help Eshwari find Elango's whereabouts.
+One day, Prabhu finds out that Elango might be in Switzerland and decides to go there.
+Later, he finds Elango, but to his shock, the latter has a child and is married to a Swiss woman.
 At the same time, in India, Elango's father commits suicide.
-Prabu returns to India and learns that everyone knows about Elango's marriage.
+Prabhu returns to India and learns that everyone knows about Elango's marriage.

 Eshwari decides to marry again and move on with life rather than thinking about Elango.
-Her village people decide to marry her off to one of her relatives, but she threatens them, telling them off and stating that she will decide her own life and no one is going to control her life any more.
+Her village people decide to marry her off to one of her relatives, but she threatens them, telling them off and stating that she will decide her own life and no one is going to control her life anymore.
 The story ends with all four friends and their husbands and wives, along with Eshwari, enjoying an evening at the beach.